-This 5G-Xcast D4.1 deliverable is not yet approved nor rejected, neither financially nor content-wise by the European Commission.
-The approval/rejection decision of work and resources will take place at the Mid-Term Review Meeting planned in September 2018, after the monitoring process involving experts has come to an end.
+This 5G-Xcast deliverable is not yet approved nor rejected, neither financially nor contentwise by the European Commission.
+The approval/rejection decision of work and resources will take place at the Interim Review Meeting planned in September 2018, and the Final Review Meeting planned in 2019, after the monitoring process involving experts has come to an end.